The making of clay bricks by hand or in small batches.

 Mechanisation came to the brickmaking industry in the 1820s and with improved transport infrastructure – first canals and then railways – permanent brickyards became established which could produce many thousands of bricks per day with a smaller workforce than was needed to produce them by the old hand craft system.
 By 1850 the majority of brickmakers used mechanised brick production.
 The small country yards, unable to invest in machinery, were either bought out or driven to closure, and itinerant brickmakers could not compete with these big factories.

 By 1914 there were probably no more than fifty travelling brick makers in the British Isles (including the whole of Ireland).
-Prior to World War Two, this had dwindled to half a dozen and today there is only one, Tony Mugridge.
-The other itinerant brickmaker, Noel Pycroft of North Hayling Island, Hampshire, retired circa 1990.
-Today, all other brick manufacture is carried out in established permanent brickworks.
+Today there are no itinerant brickmakers remaining.
+All other brick manufacture is carried out in established permanent brickworks.

 The moulds are then turned out onto barrows and taken to a flat, south-facing field and laid out to dry for two days and two nights, being turned during that time to assist initial drying, then turned again on edge and stacked in rows, one on top of the other, to dry for a period usually extending between one and three months depending on the weather and time of year.